915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-(assuming that the interpreter is on the userâs `PATH`) at the beginning
+(assuming that the interpreter is on the user’s `PATH`) at the beginning
 of the script and giving the file an executable mode.
 The `#!` must be the
 first two characters of the file.
 On some platforms, this first line must end
 with a Unix\-style line ending (`'\n'`), not a Windows (`'\r\n'`) line